CRC-PSV/PhilSci_Topic_modeling_of_non_parallel_multilingual_corpora/README.md

 9.
 10. X

-\*Note that for legal issues, the complete full-text of journal articles that are necessary to execute those code could not be included with the dataset (but can be retrieved by asking JSTOR and the respective publishers).
+\*Note that for legal issues, the complete full-text of journal articles that are necessary to execute this code could not be included with the dataset (but can be retrieved by asking JSTOR and the respective publishers).
 ## Citation
 Malaterre, Christophe., and Francis Lareau (draft).
 ## Authors